awslabs/graphstorm/docs/source/single-machine-gconstruct.rst

 Single Machine Graph Construction
 -----------------------------------

-GraphStorm has a ``gconstruct.construct_graph`` module for graph construction in a signle machine with GraphStorm and other dependencies installed.
+GraphStorm has a ``gconstruct.construct_graph`` module for graph construction in a signle machine.

 Prerequisites
 **************